Polynomial Lawvere Logic: Appendix

-\begin{theorem} Satisfiability in $\al$ is in NP. \end{theorem} \begin{proof} Let $S$ be a finite set of judgements in $\al$ over the propositional variables $p_1, \dots, p_n$.
-A non-deterministic procedure for checking the satisfiability of $S$ is as follows: \begin{enumerate} \item guess a subset of the propositional letters; \item replace every other letter by $\bot$ in the judgements of $S$; \item canonicalise the judgements; \begin{itemize} \item If there is a finitely unsatisfiable judgement of the form $\theta \vdash \bot$, terminate negatively; \item Otherwise, remove all the trivially satisfiable judgements of the form $\bot \vdash \theta$. \end{itemize}
+Let $S$ be a finite set of judgements in $\al$ over the variables $p_1, \dots, p_n$.
+A non-deterministic procedure for checking the satisfiability of $S$ is as follows: \begin{enumerate} \item guess a subset of the propositional variables; \item replace every other variable by $\bot$ in the judgements of $S$; \item canonicalise the judgements; \begin{itemize} \item If there is a finitely unsatisfiable judgement of the form $\theta \vdash \bot$, terminate negatively; \item Otherwise, remove all the trivially satisfiable judgements of the form $\bot \vdash \theta$. \end{itemize}

+At this point, all the judgments left are in proper canonical form. \item Proceed with the non-deterministic algorithm for the elimination of $\lol$.
+At the end of this procedure we are left with a set of judgements in affine form; \item Finite satisfiability for affine set of judgements is determined by a polynomial-time reduction to the feasibility of linear programs. \end{enumerate} As the starting set of judgements is finite, termination of the non-deterministic procedure is evident.